iMikie/DBC-QuickRefs/Forms-Links:HTML_to_Rails.md

 With Rails you will have to master ***form_tag*** and ***link_to*** which are so bloody confusing that no one does.
 Except you will, now.

-Confession: I didn't completely master HTML forms and cut and paste a lot.
+Confession: I didn't completely master HTML forms the first time around.
 Maybe you're the same.
 Here's a quick-ref, if you need more, kindle the [Duckett Book](http://www.htmlandcssbook.com).)

-##HTML forms quick ref
+##HTML Forms Quick Ref
 HTML forms consist of ***\<form\>*** tags containing ***\<label\> - \<input\>*** tag pairs, ending with a button that sends the form.
 The *\<label\>* tag is basically a *\<p\>* paragraph text tag but also tells the browser to vocalize the text for vision impaired users.
 Every *\<input\>* tag has a *name* attribute that becomes its variable name when sent to the server.
 That's basically it.

 The *\<input\>* tag is placed either inside the *\<label\>* tag or besides it.